Acuant/iOSSDKV11/README.md

 AssureID and *i-D*entify are trademarks of Acuant Inc. Other Acuant product or service names or logos referenced this document are either trademarks or registered trademarks of Acuant.

-All 3M trademarks are trademarks of Gemalto Inc.
+All 3M trademarks are trademarks of Gemalto Inc/Thales

 Windows is a registered trademark of Microsoft Corporation.